anyscale/first-service/README.md

 Check out [Anyscale Services documentation](https://docs.anyscale.com/platform/services/) for more guides:
 - upgrade a service
 - configure the autoscaling of deployment replicas
-- monitoring and debugging
+- monitor and debug
-- and much more
+- and more